Wicked (Ice Cube song)

 "Wicked" is a song written and performed by American rappers Ice Cube and Don Jagwarr.
-It was released on October 16, 1992 via Priority Records as the lead single from the former's third solo studio album The Predator.
+It was released on October 16, 1992, via Priority Records as the lead single from the former's third solo studio album The Predator.
 Recorded at Echo Sound in Glendale, it was produced by Torcha Chamba and Ice Cube himself, who utilized samples from the Ohio Players' "Funky Worm", Public Enemy's "Welcome to the Terrordome" and "Can't Truss It", and Das EFX's "Looseys".

 The song marks Ice Cube's first single to enter the Billboard Hot 100, peaking at number 55.
 On March 23, 1993, the single went certified gold by the Recording Industry Association of America for selling 500,000 copies in the US alone.

 An accompanying music video was directed by Marcus Raboy starring Anthony Kiedis and Michael "Flea" Balzary of the Red Hot Chili Peppers.

 Cover versions

 In 1996, the song was covered by Calla Destra for the electro-industrial various artists compilation Operation Beatbox.

-Limp Bizkit has also covered the song in concert, while KoЯn have performed this song live on several occasions with Deftones frontman Chino Moreno, Limp Bizkit frontman Fred Durst and Ice Cube himself (along with "Children of the Korn").
+Limp Bizkit has also covered the song in concert, while Korn have performed this song live on several occasions with Deftones frontman Chino Moreno, Limp Bizkit frontman Fred Durst and Ice Cube himself (along with "Children of the Korn").